Building apps in Enterprise Grid

 Requesting a sandbox

-Building properly for shared channels or enterprise grid requires experiencing the unique constraints and opportunities yourself.
+Building properly for shared channels or Enterprise Grid requires experiencing the unique constraints and opportunities yourself.

 Request a sandbox